christo/kick-assembler-acbg/development.md

 extension as per
 [color scheme management](https://jetbrains.org/intellij/sdk/docs/reference_guide/color_scheme_management.html)
 * grammar: uppercase mnemonics - kick doesn't support. maybe we should parse them and offer fix?
-* grammar: @ string-literal prefix and string escape sequences
+* grammar: "@"-prefixed labels - the prefix is optional and not part of the label name (probably for all identifiers)
 * grammar: addressing modes - we can detect legal addressing modes
 * grammar: distinguishing functions and macros
 * grammar: pseudo commands